nurre/QTLaaS/README.md

 10. Now you can access following services:
 `http://sparkmaster:60060`
 `http://sparkmaster:8080`
-11. Use `example-sparkR` file to make sure your setup is working.
+11. Execute the steps mentioned in `example-sparkR` file to make sure your setup is working.

 After all the steps above, Jupiter, Spark Master and R will be installed in Spark Master, and Spark Worker and R is installed in all Spark Workers.

+## (Optional) Add more node(s)

+Here are the steps to add new nodes to your already configured cluster:

+1. New node(s) should be accessible from the Ansible Master node (repeat steps (3,4 and 5) mentioned in the "Setup details" section).
+2. Run the ansible playbook again. `ansible-playbook -s spark_deployment.yml`

-##How to add nodes
+## How to add nodes
 In order to add new nodes to your already configured cluster, you should just add the new hosts to the Ansible hosts file, under [sparkworker] tag.